martinos/contribution-checklist/expectations.md

 I think [this issue](https://github.com/elm-lang/elm-package/pull/177) shows what batching and holistic design mean in practice.

-Focus in December was on [this](http://elm-lang.org/blog/new-adventures-for-elm).
-Focus from January to May was on [Elm 0.17](http://elm-lang.org/blog/farewell-to-frp).
-When focus turned to `elm-package` we were able to find a far better resolution.
+It took about a week to revamp all the error messages for `elm-package`, ultimately leading to the fix in this case.
+Should [Elm 0.17](http://elm-lang.org/blog/farewell-to-frp) have blocked for an extra week for this?
+Is it smart to have so many changes in a single release?
+Do these changes fit into the overall narative of the release?

-In the year 2017 (or 2030) will people remember whether this got done in January or June?
-Obviously not!
-Users will only know if the hints are helpful or annoying.
-So yes, waiting a few months feels like a long time to us, but this is a project that will live for decades.
-On that timescale it is better to do things *right* than to do things *right now*.
+In the year 2017 or 2030, users will only know if things are nice or if they suck.
+January or July of 2016 makes no difference to them.
+So waiting a few months feels like a long time to us, but it is not about us!

+When a project is going to live for decades, it is better to do things *right* than to do things *right now*.